FedeTardi/ToDo-App/README.md

 1. **Task List Screen** – Shows all tasks in a scrollable list with colors, tags, priorities, and creation dates.
 2. **Add Task Screen** – Allows adding new tasks with optional description, color, due date, tags, and priority.

-> Add screenshots or GIFs here in the future! 📸

 ---

 ## 🚀 Installation